 When JRS has an open call for proposals we will post links and pages to apply online.
-We always announce the request to our JRS mailing list and to our social media channels.
+We always announce the request to our JRS mailing list and through our social media channels.
 Please connect with us!
 When JRS directly solicits a proposal, we may provide a customized template.
 Our proposals generally include narratives, timelines with key indicators and milestones, a detailed budget, and data sharing and risk management plans.

 Our requests for proposals typically allow 6-8 weeks for pre-proposals to be submitted to the foundation.